 Jane Austen needs no introduction.
 Even if you have never read one of her books, you surely have heard her name mentioned a million times.
 I first became aware of her work when I watched the 2005 film adaptation of Pride and Prejudice and immediately decided to read the book.
 I know this is an unconventional opinion, but I really loved the film by Joe Wright, who is one of my favourite directors, and I still picture Mr Darcy as Matthew Macfadyen.

-If someone had just randomly and briefly told me about the plot of any of Jane Austen’s novels, I would probably have thought that I wouldn’t enjoy them, since they would seem to be just about simple love stories with nothing exciting to offer.
-However, that would be a wrong assessment, because, most of all, they are novels of manners which depict the middle-class life during the early 19th century.
-I love the wit of the writing style, the way in which the characters are portrayed with distinguishable personalities and the irony used to subtly criticise some of their actions.
-They offer so much more than just stories about love and relationships at a time when marriage was seen as means to achieve security in life.
+If someone had just randomly and briefly told me about the plot of any of Jane Austen’s novels, I would probably have thought that I wouldn’t enjoy them, since they would have seemed to be just about simple love stories with nothing exciting to offer.
+However, that would have been a wrong assessment, because, most of all, they are novels of manners which depict the middle-class life during the early 19th century.
+I love the wit of the writing style, the way in which the characters are portrayed with distinguishable personalities, and the irony used to subtly criticise some of their actions.
+They offer so much more than just stories about love and relationships at a time when marriage was seen as a means to achieve security in life.

 After reading all of the six major novels by Jane Austen, who was born in 1775 and died in 1817, Pride and Prejudice remains my favourite.
 It tells the story of the Bennet family.
 Mrs Bennet is anxious to marry her five daughters.
 The second eldest, Elizabeth, is the heroine of the novel.
 She is intelligent, playful and witty, but assesses people after first impressions.
 Mr Darcy is one of the people she makes fast judgements about.
 But he is not innocent in the misunderstandings that arise between them.
 He struggles to overcome his pride and to give less importance to social status.
 I loved the development of their relationship and the well-conceived characters who enrich the satire present throughout the novel.